SamimStudios/rawi/SSOT.md

-# AI Scenes System Specification (Global Doc, Consolidated — Full)
+# Rawi App System Specification (Global Doc, Consolidated — Full)

 This document is the **single reference** for schemas, constraints, contracts, and triggers across the AI Scenes system.
 Each section has four parts: